COUNTRY DESCRIPTION: Sierra Leone is a developing country in western Africa still recovering from a ten-year civil war that ended in 2002. English

 in response time, communications, and specialty skills.

 Areas outside Freetown lack most basic services.
 U.S. Embassy officials are free to travel throughout Sierra Leone.
-Travelers are urged to exercise caution especially when traveling beyond the capital.
+Travelers are urged to exercise caution especially when venturing beyond the capital.
 Road conditions are hazardous and serious vehicle accidents are common.
 Travel outside the capital after dark is not allowed for U.S. Embassy officials and should be avoided by all travelers.
 Emergency response to vehicular and other accidents ranges from slow to nonexistent.

 There are occasional unauthorized, possibly armed, roadblocks outside Freetown, where travelers might be asked to pay a small